The Quabbin Regional High School Composting and Organic Gardening Program

 Hubbardston, MA 01452

-Phone: (978) 928-5685
+(978) 928-5685

 We teach a wide variety of skills that promote sustainable living, and we strive to meet the needs and interests of our apprentices.
 Selected readings from our sustainability library available; these provide a good background for valuable discussion and exchange of ideas during work time.